aws-samples/awsome-distributed-training/3.test_cases/torchtitan-torchtune/README.md

 * YAML configurations for simplifying the setup of training, evaluation, quantization, or inference recipes.
 * Comprehensive support for numerous popular dataset formats and prompt templates, ensuring a smooth start to training endeavors.

-This directory houses `0.torchtitan-torchtune.dockerfile` alongside this `README.md`.
 This case study provides examples for two schedulers, Slurm and Kubernetes, with detailed instructions available in the `slurm` or `kubernetes` subdirectories.